eddiesTime/sme_app/raw_documentation.md

 I want to use this foreword to give credits to Sebastian Faust [[@FasustOverview]](https://github.com/Fasust) and DevonFw [[@Devonfw]](https://devonfw.com/index.html) for their excellent Flutter guide [[@DevonfwforgeDevonfw4flutter]](https://github.com/devonfw-forge/devonfw4flutter).
 The guide is well written, and its structure has been a massive inspiration for my guide.

-## What is the Purpose of this Guide?
+## What Is the Purpose of this Guide?

 The goal of this guide is to set an entry point for state management in Flutter.